ghollisjr/sbcl-script/README.txt

 with SBCL.
 If you like using a different Lisp implementation, you might find some of this code useful.

+The driving ideas of sbcl-script:

+* Common Lisp out-of-the-box is not all that convenient for writing scripts that would e.g. replace or extend a shell script.

+* With appropriate libraries and macros, Lisp scripts should be as easy or easier to write than shell scripts and should have better performance.

+* The operating system exists, and Lisp benefits from knowing about it.

+* make-sbcl-core: Building & installing Lisp binaries is less convenient than building C binaries, and would benefit from build tools that can be called outside of a Lisp image.  make-sbcl-core provides this via a convenient way of generating core files given a list of dependencies to load via quicklisp.

 I started this project with the goal of making an implementation-agnostic scripting library but I ran into a dead end when it came to a fully equipped external program execution library